 Utility bills in the UK: how are they calculated?

-When you own or rent a property in the UK, it’s important to understand how utility bills are calculated.
-Utility bills refer to the various charges that you incur for the services you use, such as energy, water, Council Tax, broadband, and your TV licence.
-In this article, we will break down each of these utilities and explain how they are calculated.
+Whether you own or rent a property in the UK, it’s important to understand how your utility bills are calculated.
+Utility bills refer to the various charges that you incur for the services at your home, including energy, water, Council Tax, broadband, and your TV licence.
+In this article, we break down each of these utilities and explain how they are billed.

 💡 Energy bills